Over 350 College members and supporters have helped us make the case to the Treasury that we need to #BuildBetterMentalHealth.

 While on a more positive note some have talked about the difference that investment has made in their local area and of the need to invest nationally.

-The deadline for submitting to the Treasury’s consultation has now passed but you can still keep up the pressure by emailing your MP to ask them to support our campaign (please use this link if you are not a psychiatrist).
+The deadline for submitting to the Treasury’s consultation has now passed but you can still keep up the pressure by emailing your MP to ask them to support our campaign.

 You can find more information on our proposals in our document Next steps for funding mental health care in England.